 The Class of 1967 Internship Program at the Wellesley Centers for Women

-Research Internships & Fellowships for Wellesley College Students
+Social Science Research Internships for Wellesley College Students

 Each year, the Wellesley Centers for Women offers five to six paid internships to Wellesley College students through the Class of 1967 Internship Program.
 Throughout the academic year, students who participate in the program: